5 Tips on How to Write the Perfect Christmas Card

 We’ll see you for Christmas dinner next year. ✔

-Strictly speaking, there is no need to capitalize words that modify Christmas, such as merry in Merry Christmas.
+Strictly speaking, there is no need to capitalise words that modify Christmas, such as merry in Merry Christmas.
 And if you see them used in the middle of a sentence, you would usually want to avoid this and start the adjective with a lowercase letter instead:

 We hope you have a very Merry Christmas. ✘